 You may notice that this note has changed the sound of the chord and that while the major triads sound happy and bright, the minor triads sound sadder.

-Now that you know what a triad is and the difference between a major and a minor triad, I will show you how they can add interest to your power chord riffs.
+Now that you know what a guitar triad is and the difference between a major and a minor triad, I will show you how they can add interest to your power chord riffs.

 As a template, we’ll use a riff made of just a succession of power chords, some of which I will later substitute with major and minor triads.

-In case you’re asking why the riff finishes with the whole E major chord, instead of an E major triad, the answer is that they’re actually the same thing.
+In case you’re asking why the guitar riff ends with the whole E major chord, instead of an E major triad, the answer is that they’re actually the same thing.
 Though you will be strumming six notes you’re actually playing the same three notes of the triad, with some notes being played more than once at different octaves, on different strings.

-If you’re fed of using only power chords in your riffs there are many ways you can use major and minor triads creatively to have more choices and come up with different things than you’re already doing.
+If you’re fed of using only power chords in your guitar riffs there are many ways you can use major and minor triads creatively to have more choices and come up with different things than you’re already doing.

 Before you start experimenting with substituting your power chord riffs with major and minor chords I want to leave you with a little word of caution.

-If you’re playing with others, you can’t just substitute power chords with major and minor triads at random.
+If you’re playing with others, you can’t just substitute power chords with major and minor guitar triads at random.

 When you were playing power chords only, if you played the power chord of C, you weren’t concerned whether the other musicians were playing a C major or a C minor chord, since it’s the third note, the one the power chord doesn’t have, that makes them different.

-With major and minor triads, you need to make sure you’re playing the same chord as the rest of the band, because if they’re playing a major chord and you’re riffing on the minor triad of that same chord, you’re going to sound bad no matter how cool your riff is.
+With major and minor guitar triads, you need to make sure you’re playing the same chord as the rest of the band because if they’re playing a major chord and you’re riffing on the minor triad of that same chord, you’re going to sound bad no matter how cool your riff is.

 There are two skills you should be developing, that will help you find when and where to put major or minor triads in the riffs you’re writing: